 - Apply online.
 Applications are accepted on a rolling basis.

-- Interview with the Volunteer Coordinator and Department Supervisor
+- Interview with the Department Specific Employee/Supervisor

 - Receive offer and accept--conditional on background and reference checks